For Public Dissemination

 - The internship is a voluntary service.
 There are no benefits attached to this internship and no compensation, nor any future employment rights.

 - Students selected must pass a background check and receive a security certification from the Embassy before commencement of the internship.
-The security check can take up to three months and will require a personal interview with the security department of the Embassy.
+The security check can take up to three months or more and will require a personal interview with the security department of the Embassy.

 - The student must be enrolled with a German health carrier.